Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: From to a compatible unitary coboundary wqh structure on

 The aim of this section is to apply the Drinfeld-Kohno theorem \ref{Drinfeld_Kohno} and then transport all the untwisted unitary coboundary structure from $A_W({\mathfrak g}, q_0, \ell)$ to the Zhu algebra $A(V_{{\mathfrak g}_k})$ via a beautiful continuous path argument that has been discovered by Wenzl in \cite{Wenzl}.
 Using the methods of Sect. \ref{12}, we derive in this way a unitary modular tensor category structure on ${\rm Rep}(V_{{\mathfrak g}_k})$.
 In the second part of the section, we describe this structure of $A(V_{{\mathfrak g}_k})$ in more detail.

 Summarizing, in this section, we prove part (a) and (b) of the following main Theorem \ref{Zhu_as_a_compatible_unitary_wqh}.
-Part (c) constitutes a statement about Kazhdan-Lusztig-Finkelberg theorem and will be reformulated more precisely in the following section, see Theorem \ref{Finkelberg_HL}, where we shall give a first idea of proof connecting with work by Kirillov.
+Part (c) constitutes a statement about our analogue of Kazhdan-Lusztig-Finkelberg theorem, Theorem \ref{Finkelberg_HL}, in the setting of affine vertex operator algebras with Huang-Lepowsky ribbon braided tensor category structure, and will be reformulated more precisely in the following section, see Theorem \ref{Finkelberg_HL}, where we shall give a first idea of proof connecting with work by Kirillov.
 In Sect. \ref{22} we shall study the comparison between the braided symmetry of ${\rm Rep}(V_{{\mathfrak g}_k})$ obtained in this section and the braided symmetry that arises from CFT on affine Lie algebras, mostly following the exposition by Wassermann and Toledano-Laredo, in this way we connect ideas of Wenzl on quantum groups with the setting of loop groups.
 In Sect. \ref{32} we describe the tensor category structure of ${\rm Rep}(V)$ due to Huang and Lepowsky, in Sect. \ref{33} we shall study the comparison between the associativity morphisms of ${\rm Rep}(V_{{\mathfrak g}_k})$ obtained in this section with Huang and Lepowsky associativity morphisms in the setting of vertex operator algebras.
 To do this, the notion of {\it primary field} of Knizhnik and Zamolodchikov will play a central role.
-Part (d) will be postponed.